owanturist/react-hook-window/packages/use-windowed-list/README.md

 indexes: ReadonlyArray<number>
 ```

 An array of the list items’ indexes.
-The range starts from `ListRenderedRange.overscanStart` and ends before `ListRenderedRange.overscanStop`.
+The range starts from `ListRenderedRange.overscanFromIndex` and ends before `ListRenderedRange.overscanBeforeIndex`.
 It’s easy to use the `indexes.map` method to map the indexes to items’ data like in the [“Usage"][usage] example.

 #### `UseWindowedListResult.isScrolling`